Mojusko/experiment-design-mdp/experiments/llm/README.md

 - **Hydra Merging**:
   - `config.yaml` is your base config.
-  - Additional files in `conf/**` are included if referenced in the `defaults:` list or via `--config-name=some_dir/some_file`.
+  - Additional files in `conf/**` are included if referenced in the `defaults:` of `config.yaml` or if you override `experiment=some_experiment` on the CLI.
   - You can override any config field on the command line:
     `python run_exp.py key=value nested.key=value ...`

 - **Debugging**:
-  - `conf/debug.yaml` can further reduce problem sizes or change certain parameters for quick testing.
+  - `conf/debug.yaml` can further reduce problem sizes or tweak certain parameters for quick testing.
   - Activate with `--config-name=debug`.

 - **Makefile Integration**: